luca-dupont/Complex_Plotter/README.md

 # Complex function plotter

 ## How to use :
-* Run `cargo run --release` in the terminal while in the Complex_Plotter directory.
+* Either run `cargo run --release` in the terminal while in the Complex_Plotter directory.
+* Or run the Complex Plotter application in the directory if on mac.
+* To make an application on linux or windows, run cargo bundle --release in the directory and then find the application in target/release/bundle/
 * Change function to graph in the code at lines 114 and below

 ## Controls :